 Eliwa, Aboud and Saleh (2021) conducted a study where they inspect if lending institutions recompense companies in 15 European countries for their ESG performance in terms of lowering their cost of capital by using legitimacy and institutional theories.
 The research differentiates between ESG performance, which is used to demonstrate a successful engagement with ESG initiatives, and ESG disclosure, which is used to create a favourable image of engagement to impact stakeholders' attitudes.
 Standard errors pooled regression was used to find the connection between ESG practices and the cost of debt.
 The control variables for the regression analysis included the firm size, leverage, return on assets and interest coverage rate.
-The study found that companies usually can benefit from the growing level of ESG performance and disclosure which ends up in having a smaller cost of capital (Eliwa et al. 2021).
-In addition, they discovered that the impacts of ESG practices on the cost of debt are shaped by stakeholder orientation at the national level (Eliwa et al. 2021).
+The study found that companies usually can benefit from the growing level of ESG performance and disclosure which ends up in having a smaller cost of debt are shaped by stakeholder orientation at the national level (Eliwa et al. 2021).
 This study suggests that the market is a powerful motivator for companies to adopt ESG practices (Eliwa et al. 2021).